-- I want an uncontested divorce but I can’t find my spouse: What do you do with a divorce when you can’t find your spouse?
-Uncontested divorce lawyer Adam Kielich weighs options.
+- I can’t find my spouse: What do you do with a divorce when you can’t find your spouse?
+Lawyer Adam Kielich weighs options.

-- Common challenges in an uncontested divorce: Uncontested divorce lawyer Adam Kielich explores common challenges in a Texas uncontested divorce.
+- Common challenges in an uncontested divorce: Lawyer Adam Kielich explores common challenges in a Texas uncontested divorce.